javag97/design/content/posts/2017-07-17/index.md

 Based on the research, I tried to understand more closely how the old site information was being organized.
 In this exercise, I realized the hierarchy does not always make sense to the user.

 Most users according to our personas aren't looking to apply to work there or are looking at ordering custom donuts.
-While deals do logically make sense in its current place, our users would prefer that to be in its own section because of the frequency that users are looking for deals.
+While deals do logically make sense in its current place, our users would prefer that to be in its section because of the frequency that users are looking for deals.

 ![Information Architecture](./images/information-arch.jpg)

 # Affinity Map

-We had a hard time understanding how to group items together in the information architecture, pointing to the lack of organized structure on the site.
-We did such because of trying to organize our own ideas and finding new ways to accomplish structure.
+We had a hard time understanding how to group items in the information architecture, pointing to the lack of organized structure on the site.
+We did such because of trying to organize our ideas and finding new ways to accomplish structure.

 ![Affinity  Map](./images/affinity-map.jpg)

 # Personas

-From discovering various traits found in typical users, we decided that using multiple personas would be a valuable trade off when it comes to the flexibility of the app and site.
+From discovering various traits found in typical users, we decided that using multiple personas would be a valuable trade-off when it comes to the flexibility of the app and site.

 ![Persona 1](./images/persona.jpg)